microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 We have completed our task.
 Now we have a fully working signature pad in the expense detail page of our application.

-### Task 3 - Use the MapControl in the application
+___
+## Exercise 2 - Integrate the Universal Windows Platform
 One of the feedback that the developer team has received by managers who are using the Contoso Expenses application is to make easier to locate the place where the expense happened.
 The current detail page of an expense already shows the full address, but they would like something more visual and easier to understand.
 The Universal Windows Platform includes a beautiful and performant control to display maps, which can be leveraged also in a WPF applications thanks to XAML Island.
+In this exercise we're going to include it.

+### Task 1 - Use the MapControl in the application
 Like the **InkCanvas** control we have previously added to handle the signature, the **MapControl** is another 1st party control included in the Windows Community Toolkit.
 As such, we can reuse the same library we have installed in the previous task to add this new control in the detail page of an expense.

 1. Go back to Visual Studio and double click on the **ExpenseDetail.xaml** file in Solution Explorer
 2. We're going to add a new row, right after the full address, with the map control.
 Look, in the main **Grid** control, for the list of rows inside the **Grid.RowDefinitions** property.